aanderse/LdapRecord.com/source/docs/events.md

 ## Registering Listeners {#registering-listeners}

-> {note} Before we get to registering listeners, it's crucial to know that events throughout
+> Before we get to registering listeners, it's crucial to know that events throughout
 > LdapRecord are fired irrespective of the current connection or provider in use.
 >
 > This means that when using multiple LDAP connections, the same events will be fired.